Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets information about VPN root certificates.

 ### [Get-AzureRmVpnConnection](Get-AzureRmVpnConnection.md)
-Gets an Azure VpnConnection resource by name or lists all VpnConnection objects associated with a VpnGateway.
+Gets a vpn connection by name or lists all vpn connections connected to a VpnGateway.

 ### [Get-AzureRmVpnGateway](Get-AzureRmVpnGateway.md)
-Gets an Azure VpnGateway resource by name or lists all VpnGateway objects in a ResourceGroup or Subscription.
+Gets a VpnGateway resource using ResourceGroupName and GatewayName OR lists all gateways by ResourceGroupName or SubscriptionId.

 ### [Get-AzureRmVpnSite](Get-AzureRmVpnSite.md)
-Gets an Azure VpnSite resource by name or lists all VpnSite objects in a ResourceGroup or Subscription.
+Gets an Azure VpnSite resource by name OR lists all VpnSites in a ResourceGroup or SubscriptionId.

+This is an RM representation of customer branches that are uploaded to Azure for S2S connectivity with a Cortex virtual hub.

 ### [Move-AzureRmExpressRouteCircuit](Move-AzureRmExpressRouteCircuit.md)
 Moves an ExpressRoute circuit from the classic deployment model to the Resource Manager deployment model.